vseryakov/backendjs/README.md

         npm install backendjs --backendjs_nanomsg --backendjs_imagemagick

-This may take some time because of compiling required dependencies like ImageMagick, nanomsg.
+This may take some time because of downloading and compiling required dependencies like ImageMagick, nanomsg.
 They are not required in all applications but still part of the core of the system to be available once needed.

 To install from the git